16 August 2016

 • R. Kids shouldn’t watch it without their parents there.

 • NC-17.
-Kids shouldn’t watch it.
+Kids shouldn’t watch it at all.

-Christians regularly find the system ridiculous.
+Christians regularly find this system ridiculous.

 And I’ll tell you why.
 The MPAA ratings board is representative of the larger, pagan culture.
 Not the Christian culture.
 Some Christians are more conservative than others, but pretty much all of us agree: The MPAA isn’t as strict as we would be.
 There’s some harsh stuff in even G-rated movies.